HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 * How many data should I use for this?
 * When & where can I achieve this toic?
 * Heard about AlphaGo also used similar framework(tree ensemble works with nerual network), interesting coincidence, right?
+* Need to come up a way to train the model by using GPU(AMD) on my PC as a demo.